 Creating a new map using the RTS Engine menu will spawn a pre-made terrain where you can paint textures on it, raise it or lower it and customize it to fit the RTS game you’re creating.

-However a Terrain type object is not the only type of object that can server as a map, you can also use multiple tiles, platforms or simply planes to server as the basis of the map.
+However a Terrain type object is not the only type of object that can server as a map, you can also use multiple tiles, platforms or simply plane objects to serve as the basis of the map.

-The Terrain Manager components handles everything terrain-related:
+The Terrain Manager components handles everything terrain-related.

-- Flat Terrain: It can be a simple plane (mesh renderer is also not required to be on the object, it just needs to have a non trigger collider).
+- Flat Terrain: It can be a simple plane (mesh renderer is also not required to be on the object, it just needs to have a non-trigger collider).
 It is slightly longer and wider than the actual map.
 Placed at the center of the map but slightly lower than the main terrain tiles, this object is useful because it acts as the receiver of the raycast when attempting to select multiple units.